 Characteristics, Application and Introduction of Cast Iron

 The most common cast iron thing around us is the sewer cover.
 Usually, we may pay little attention to it.
 But it is a real cast iron product.
-The reason why cast iron has such a large and wide range of uses is mainly because of its excellent fluidity and its easy pouring into various complex forms.
+Cast iron has such a large and wide range of uses mainly because of its excellent fluidity and its easy pouring into various complex forms.

 The sewer cover is made of cast iron.
 One of the reasons is that there is graphite in the cast iron.
 Therefore, it has excellent wear resistance.
-Rust usually only appears on the top layer, so it is usually polished.
-Even so, there are special measures to prevent rusting in the pouring process, that is, adding a layer of asphalt coating on the surface of the casting, and the asphalt penetrates into the pores on the surface of the cast iron, so as to play a role of rust prevention.
+Rust usually only appears on the top layer, so it is typically polished.
+There are particular measures to prevent rusting in the pouring process, that is, adding a layer of asphalt coating on the surface of the casting, and the asphalt penetrates into the pores on the surface of the cast iron to play a role of rust prevention.

 Cast iron has been used for hundreds of years.
-It can be used in the fields of architecture, bridge, engineering parts, home furnishings, kitchen appliances and so on.
+It can be used in the fields of architecture, bridge, engineering parts, home furnishings, kitchen appliances, etc.

-In a word, cast iron is useful in our life.
+Inshort, cast iron is very useful in our life.